Prabhudayal Vidyarthi: Quit India Movement

 Prabhudayal was detained several times during Indian freedom struggle.
 He actively participated in Quit India Movement 1942.
 He was one of the first freedom fighters to be issued an arrest warrant.
 He went into hiding and travelled across as prefaced in Apni Baat, while he was absconding.
 British had put a reward of ₹5000 for his arrest.
 He was asked to surrender by Gandhi and arrested from Sevagram, age 19, on 9 November 1944 for “actively supporting and helping the underground organisation of the mass movement of August 8, 1942”, The Outset of Quit India Movement.
 He was immediately taken to Red Fort, put in Isolation cell, Interrogated and Tortured for his active participation and close association with Gandhi and Subhas Chandra Bose.

 Prabhudayal's Tryst started after attending a students' meeting held in Wardha in July 1942, when It Was decided that students should participate in any movement that Congress might launch.
 After the arrest of Gandhi in August 1942, He, despite an arrest warrant against him, absconded and participated in sabotage activities that ensued.
 He Wrote, Translated, Printed and Distributed Pamphlets under headings "Do or Die” ‘करो या मरो’ ‘खुला विद्रोह’ 'Sangathan' and Gandhi's speech of August 8 and Transported Pistols and Explosives from Bombay to get bombs prepared.
 He helped Hindustani Lal Sena with a secret plan of subversion on the advice of many National Leaders.
 The plan was to blow away the railway route from the cave located between Nagpur and Bombay with a dynamite blurring.
-He succeeded in bringing the dynamite from jabalpur which was reported leading to a manhunt with reward by British forcing his surrender, torture and release.
+He succeeded in bringing the dynamite from jabalpur which was reported leading to a manhunt with reward by British forcing his surrender, torture and release which is detailed in "Aspects of the Role of Marwaris in Quit India Movement in Calcutta" (1940–42)".

 Prabhudayal's Horrific Condition on his release was a Telling story of Torture by British and published in The Hindustan Times titled “Scientific Torture in Red Fort”, on 4 November 1945.
 His torture included two forms of electric shock (one nozzle onto his little finger and another involving a cylindrical piece being rolled over body causing burning sensation) and being forced to lie on ice slabs until he couldn't breathe.
 Gandhi took this up with British Govt since he arrived at Sevagram in dilapidated condition and was called to Poona by him for his treatment, as detailed in Gandhi's Correspondence with the British, LETTER TO SIR EVAN M. JENKINS, Collected Works of Mahatma Gandhi, Vol 88, Page 371 letter no 686.
 Prabhudayal never recovered from his torture at Red Fort and died, age 52, on 7 September 1977.